 Padar Island Hike And Viewpoint

-Now for the really fun stuff: hiking to Padar Island viewpoint.
+Now for the really fun stuff: hiking to the top of the Padar Viewpoint.

 It will take approximately two hours to reach the island from Labuan Bajo.
 If you plan on going for sunrise, I recommend taking a nap during the boat ride before arriving at the island; a 3am wake-up call is never fun.